-6.1.
-The legal basis for processing data will be identified and documented prior to data being processed.

-6.2.
-Under the GDPR, data will be lawfully processed under the following conditions:

-- The consent of the data subject has been obtained - Processing is necessary for: - 1.
+- 6.1.
+The legal basis for processing data under the UK GDPR will be identified and documented prior to data being processed. - 6.2.
+Under the UK GDPR Article 6, personal data will be lawfully processed under the following conditions, as applicable: - The consent of the data subject has been obtained - Processing is necessary for: - 1.
 Compliance with a legal obligation. - 2.
 The performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - 3.
 For the performance of a contract with the data subject or to take steps to enter into a contract. - 4.
 Protecting the vital interests of a data subject or another person. - 5.
 For the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
-(This condition is not available to processing undertaken by the school in the performance of its tasks.) - 6.3.
-Sensitive data will only be processed under the following conditions: - Explicit consent of the data subject, unless reliance on consent is prohibited by EU or Member State law. - Processing carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided the processing relates only to members or former members (or those who have regular contact with it in connection with those purposes) and provided there is no disclosure to a third party without consent. - Processing relates to personal data manifestly made public by the data subject. - Processing is necessary for: - 1.
-Carrying out obligations under employment, social security or social protection law, or a collective agreement.
+(This condition is not necessarily available to processing undertaken by the school in the performance of its tasks.)

+- 6.3.
+Under the UK GDPR Article 9, Special Categories of personal data will only be processed under one of the following conditions: - Explicit consent of the data subject, or their parent/carer when appropriate in the case of a pupil. - Processing relates to personal data manifestly made public by the data subject.